 More importantly: I would not have been half the guitar player I am today… so many years later now.

-THAT… is the same like a regular day job right there haha.
+THAT… is the same as a regular day job right there haha.

 Super important point being made:

-The amazing progress wasn’t as much from regular practice as it was the result from having non stop lessons. 🙂
+The amazing progress wasn’t as much from regular practice as it was the result of having non-stop lessons. 🙂

-Getting really good at everything I am capable off on a guitar, everything I know about music, and me getting there in a reasonably short amount of time; only happened:
+Getting really good at everything I am capable of on a guitar, everything I know about music, and me getting there in a reasonably short amount of time; only happened: